imteekay/machine-learning-research/books/understanding-deep-learning/README.md

   - Capturing Relationships
   - Reducing Dimensionality
   - Improved Generalization
+- One limitation of word embedding is that it is static regardless of the context
+  - e.g. the word "close" has the same embedding whether you are talking about "To shut something" or "to be near"
+  - There are not context involved in this (static) embedding

 ![](images/embedding-matrix.png)

+Each token is mapped to a unique word embedding, and then, the embedding matrix is built to represent the entire text.

 The embedding matrix is a lookup table that stores vector representations for words.
 In this case, 300 features for 10,000 words